 What the meme gets right

 Vendors sell unit economics of inference, not economics of your process.
 For narrow, well-bounded tasks with clear inputs and checkers, automation can be absurdly cheap per transaction.
-The joke lands because leaders already feel pressure to “do something with AI” without funding the boring work: workflow design, eval sets, audit logs, and named owners.
+The joke lands because leaders already feel pressure to “do something with AI” without funding workflow design, eval sets, audit logs, and named owners.

 What the meme hides